 Research

-The dissertation closes by comparing the account to other extant accounts of the perception-cognition divide and closes by exploring, in miniature, various ways in which my account may helpfully inform various debates in the contemporary philosophy of mind and epistemology, such as: the theory-neutrality of observation, the status of perceptual states as unjustified justifiers, the contents of perception, etc. Downstream, I also hope that my work on perception helps to indirectly characterize some unique and important features of cognition as well, though expounding upon those is another project, one that is beyond the ken of the dissertation.
+The dissertation concludes by exploring, in miniature, various ways in which my account of perception’s belief-independence may helpfully inform various debates in the contemporary philosophy of mind and epistemology, such as: the functions of perception qua psychological system, the status of perceptual states as unjustified justifiers, the contents of perception, etc. Downstream, I also hope that my work on perception helps to indirectly characterize some unique and important features of cognition as well, though expounding upon those is another project, one that is beyond the ken of the dissertation.

-Outside of my dissertation, I am also deeply interested in thinking about: self-knowledge, intentional action, animal cognition, the nature of representation, computation and artificial intelligence, induction and inference to the best explanation, synchronic and diachronic norms of rational coherence, and the metaphysics of science.
+Outside of my dissertation, I am also deeply interested in thinking about: self-knowledge, intentional action, animal cognition, the nature of representation, computation and artificial intelligence, induction and inference to the best explanation, synchronic and diachronic norms of rationality, reference, and the relation between theories of mental content and theories of linguistic meaning.

 Publications